janneheldan/house-price-prediction-ml/README.md

 # California Housing Price Prediction
 <br>
-This Jupyter Notebook explores various techniques to build an effective model for predicting housing prices based on available attributes in the California housing dataset.
+This repo explores various techniques to build an effective model for predicting housing prices based on available attributes in the California housing dataset.
 The goal is to create a model that can accurately estimate house prices by utilizing data preprocessing, feature engineering, and model training.
 <br>

 ## To run locally